Reference & citation checker

 A real reference was marked “not found” — why?

 The checker is conservative: it only marks a reference “verified” when it finds a confident match.
-Very recent papers, books, grey literature, non-English titles, or heavily abbreviated references may not match even though they are real.
+Very recent papers, books, gray literature, non-English titles, or heavily abbreviated references may not match even though they are real.
 Treat “not found” as “worth double-checking”, not proof of a fake.

 How many references can I check at once?